-- Oracle has worked to develop and deploy a series of cloud applications that will gather the data necessary to enable health professionals to determine what drugs are effective in treating or preventing the COVID-19 virus.
+- Oracle worked to develop and deploy a series of cloud applications that will gather the data necessary to enable health professionals to determine what drugs are effective in treating or preventing the COVID-19 virus.

-- In addition to gathering data from COVID-19 clinical trials, Oracle has built and donated to the US government a COVID-19 Therapeutic Learning System that allows physicians and patients to record the effectiveness of promising COVID-19 drug therapies.
+- In addition to gathering data from COVID-19 clinical trials, Oracle built and donated to the US government a COVID-19 Therapeutic Learning System that allows physicians and patients to record the effectiveness of promising COVID-19 drug therapies.

-- Oracle Cloud Infrastructure has released an updated NVIDIA GPU Cloud Machine Image to accelerate researchers’ understanding of the COVID-19 virus.
+- Oracle Cloud Infrastructure released an updated NVIDIA GPU Cloud Machine Image to accelerate researchers’ understanding of the COVID-19 virus.